okikeSolutions/patchplane/SPEC.md

 - The future desktop shell is only represented by a thin `DesktopBridge` interface in `apps/client/src/platform/bridge.ts`.
 - Runtime, sandbox, policy, and graph concerns already exist, but they are internal modules under `packages/backend/src` rather than separate workspace packages.
 - Shared UI is local to `apps/client` today; there is no top-level `/ui` package yet.
-- Auth, workflow orchestration, and concrete Daytona or Pi Mono implementations are not present in the repo structure yet.
+- GitHub App integration, workflow orchestration, and concrete Daytona or Pi Mono implementations are not present in the repo structure yet.

 ### 13.2 Core interface boundaries